apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tesla’s Slowing Growth Is Sending a Warning to All EV Makers**
+**The Astros Are Now in Control of the ALCS**

-You can read more about it [here](https://finance.yahoo.com/news/tesla-slowing-growth-sending-warning-182159323.html).
+You can read more about it [here](https://www.si.com/mlb/2023/10/20/astros-hitters-rangers-alcs-game-3).

 ## Requirements
 - Python 3.8